rZn/dotfiles-5/README.md

 ## Why dotfiles with Ansible ?

 - Config files derivation by host or by OS with jinja2 templating
-- It manage packages too
+- It can manage packages too
 - Secrets with Ansible-vault
 - Multiple hosts and ability to update a config on all hosts from a single command